Assignments and Evaluation

 • References.
 Did the group select and cite appropriate references that would allow the reader to get up to speed on the topic?

-CVE Report: A vulnerability/exploit case study 10% Report due April 19th.
-Each group must email a proposal to Prof. Essex by Friday, March 15th.
+CVE Report: A vulnerability/exploit case study 15% Reports due Monday, April 13th.
+Each group must email a proposal to Prof. Essex by Friday, March 13th.
 (Topics are first come, first serve).
-Online in OWL Groups of 2-5 students will select and write a report on a specific CVE of their choice.
-Your chosen CVE should have a CVSS score of 5.0 or higher.
-It should be from 2015 or later.
+OWL Groups (size to be determined) will select and write a report on a specific CVE of their choice.
+Your chosen CVE should have a CVSS score of 6.0 or higher.
+It should be from 2020 or later.
 You can use this CVE database to help you choose.

 Your proposal to Prof. Essex should contain the names of your group members and the proposed: